-- Pull the fire alarm. - Notify a staff person to the location of the room. - If there is heavy smoke and you cannot find your way to an exit or if your room door or doorknob is hot: - o Remain in your room with the door closed. - o Place a towel or other clothing along the bottom of the door. - o Open a window and hang a sheet or white towel out to attract attention.
+- Pull the fire alarm and evacuate the building as outlined above. - Notify a staff person to the location of the room.

+If there is heavy smoke and you cannot find your way to an exit or if your room door or doorknob is hot:

-- o Call 9-1-1 and give the dispatcher your location.
-Stay on the phone with the dispatcher until he/she directs you to hang up. - o Stay in your room until emergency personnel tell you it is okay to leave.
+- Remain in your room with the door closed. - Place a towel or other clothing along the bottom of the door. - Open a window and hang a sheet or white towel out to attract attention. - Call 9-1-1 and give the dispatcher your location.
+Stay on the phone with the dispatcher until he/she directs you to hang up. - Stay in your room until emergency personnel tell you it is okay to leave.